 We will begin our discussion today by asking an important question: If God has forgiven us completely of our sin at the Cross, is it possible for us to experience suffering?
 And if we can and do suffer, what does that mean about our relationship to God?

-Unlike Johnson — who after making this admission, immediately questions, “But is He in control?” — we accept the only logical conclusion to to this eternal truth: Yes, God is in control.
+But Johnson asks, “But is He in control?”
+This is a vital question.
+I would suggest we must accept the only logical conclusion to to this eternal truth: Yes, God is in control.
 If God is a sovereign God before whom nothing is outside of His reach or care — not even a sparrow that falls to the ground — then there is not one event on the Earth or in our lives that God not only allows but orchestrates.
 Strictly speaking, anything that happens to us is God’s will.

 If God is a sovereign God before whom nothing is outside of His reach or care — not even a sparrow that falls to the ground — then there is not one event on the Earth or in our lives that God not only allows but orchestrates.